Zomis/Games/README.md

 - AI:s with Reinforcement Learning (not yet implemented)
 - Easy to make new games
 - Platform for implementing and play-testing new games and game ideas
-  - Provides re-usable components (see #96 for frontend components, some similar functionality also exist for back-end)
+  - Provides reusable components (see #96 for frontend components, some similar functionality also exist for back-end)

 ### Differences from Tabletop Simulator, Board Game Arena and other projects